Universal Enveloping Algebras of Poisson Superalgebras

 Our approach to prove the PBW Theorem uses the relation between Lie-Rinehart superalgebras and Poisson superalgebras.
-The former is a super generalization of Lie-Rinehart algebras which were first given comprehensive treatment by Rinehart \cite{Rinehart_PBW}, and can be viewed as an algebraic analogue of the more geometric notion of Lie algebroids.
-In his paper, Rinehart defined the universal enveloping algebra of a Lie-Rinehart algebra $(A,L)$ and proved a PBW theorem for Lie-Rinehart algebras in the case $L$ is projective as an $A$-module (see \cite{Rinehart_PBW} and Section 3 of this paper).
-Later in \cite{LWZ_PoissonHopf}, it was shown that Poisson algebras can be viewed as Lie-Rinehart algebras in such a way so that the enveloping algebra in the Poisson sense is isomorphic to the enveloping algebra in the Lie-Rinehart sense.
-This allowed them to prove a PBW theorem for Poisson algebras, with the aforementioned projectivity condition translating in the Poisson case to requiring the K\"{a}hler differentials $\Omega_A$ to be projective over the Poisson algebra $A$.
+The former is a super generalization of Lie-Rinehart algebras which were first given comprehensive treatment by Rinehart in \cite{Rinehart_PBW}, and can be viewed as an algebraic analogue of the more geometric notion of Lie algebroids.
+In his paper, Rinehart defined the universal enveloping algebra of a Lie-Rinehart algebra $(A,L)$ and proved a PBW theorem for Lie-Rinehart algebras in the case $L$ is projective as an $A$-module (see \cite{Rinehart_PBW} and Section \ref{sec.LR_PBW} of this paper).
+Later in \cite{huebschmann_Poisson/LR}, it was shown that Poisson algebras can be viewed as Lie-Rinehart algebras in such a way that the enveloping algebra in the Poisson sense is isomorphic to the enveloping algebra in the Lie-Rinehart sense.
+The authors of \cite{LWZ_PoissonHopf} then used this perspective to prove a partial PBW theorem for Poisson algebras, with the aforementioned projectivity condition translating in the Poisson case to requiring the K\"{a}hler differentials $\Omega_R$ be projective over the Poisson algebra $R$.
 While the PBW Theorem was known to hold for other Poisson algebras, see e.g. \cite{LOV_PBW}, the general problem was still open.
-We show the PBW theorem in fact holds for all Poisson (super)algebras by showing that if $A$ and $L$ are free (super)modules over the base commutative ring, then the PBW Theorem holds for the Lie-Rinehart (super)algebra $(A,L)$.
-In particular, this holds if the base ring is a field, which is the case for the Poisson superalgebras we are considering.
+We show the PBW theorem does indeed hold for all Poisson (super)algebras over a field by proving the PBW theorem holds for Lie-Rinehart superalgebras $(A,L)$ over a commutative ring $S$ where $A$ and $L$ are free (super)modules over $S$.

 This paper is organized as follows.